The Brothers Grimm (film): Critical reception

 The Brothers Grimm was released to mixed reviews from critics.
 On Rotten Tomatoes the film has an approval rating of 38% based on reviews from 182 critics, with an average score of 5.18/10.
 The site's consensus states: "The Brothers Grimm is full of beautiful imagery, but the story is labored and less than enchanting."
 On Metacritic the film has a weighted average score of 51 out of 100 based on 36 reviews, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade "C" on scale of A to F.
+Audiences surveyed by CinemaScore gave the film a grade "C" on a scale of A to F.

 Roger Ebert called the film "an invention without pattern, chasing itself around the screen without finding a plot.
 The movie seems like a style in search of a purpose, with a story we might not care about."

 Stephen Hunter of The Washington Post wrote that "The Brothers Grimm looks terrific, yet it remains essentially inert.
-You keep waiting for something to happen and after a while your mind wanders from the hollow frenzy up there with all its filigrees and fretwork."
+You keep waiting for something to happen and after a while, your mind wanders from the hollow frenzy up there with all its filigrees and fretwork."

 Mick LaSalle from the San Francisco Chronicle felt "despite an appealing actor in each role, the entire cast comes across as repellent.
 Will and Jake Grimm are two guys in the woods, surrounded by computerized animals, putting audiences to sleep all over America."

 Peter Travers, writing in Rolling Stone magazine, largely enjoyed The Brothers Grimm.
 He explained that "if you're a Gilliam junkie, as I am, you go with it, even when the script loses its shaky hold on coherence."
-Travers added, "even when Gilliam flies off the rails, his images stick with you."
+Travers added, "Even when Gilliam flies off the rails, his images stick with you."

 Gene Seymour of Newsday called the film "a great compound of rip-snorting Gothic fantasy and Python-esque dark comedy".